SettleMint

 Review and authenticate

-Record the transaction hash, approving operator, reason for the exception, and supporting legal or recovery evidence.
-Keep the record where auditors can match the business approval to the on-chain movement.
+Log the transaction hash, approving operator, reason for the exception, and supporting legal or recovery evidence.
+Keep this record where auditors can match the business approval to the on-chain movement.

 Production checks